-- In September 2005, wind energy represented 37.5% of Nova Scotia's total energy generation.
+- At a point in September 2012, wind energy provided 36% of Nova Scotia's total electricity demand.

 - The sun delivers energy in three distinct forms: Infra-red, visible light and UV range.